C0mposer/Spyro-1-Practice-Rom/README.md

-# Spyro 1 Practice Codes
+# Spyro 1 Practice Rom

-This mod for the original Spyro the Dragon adds practice features for speedrunners including but not limited to: *full save-states*, *a level select*, *timing functionalities*, *automatic collectable resetting*, and many other quality of life features.
+This mod for the original Spyro the Dragon adds practice features for speedrunners including but not limited to: *full save-states*, *a level select*, *timing functionalities*, *automatic collectable resetting*, *custom skins*, *visualizations*, and many other quality of life features.

 This can be played on PS1, PS2, PS3, and most emulators.
 *(however to use the full savestate functionality, you must have a PS2 75k-90k)*